-Clare Ellison Jakes (‘CEJ’ for short) is a visual artist, working in Naarm (Melbourne).
-CEJ acknowledges the Traditional Custodians of the Kulin Nations throughout Australia.
-In particular the Boon Wurrung and Wurundjeri peoples where she lives and works, and recognises their continuing connection to land, waters and culture.
-She pays her respects to their Elders past, present and the emerging leaders of tomorrow.
-This is stolen land and sovereignty was never ceded.
+Clare Ellison Jakes – ‘Cej’ for short – is a settler visual artist, working in Naarm (Melbourne).
+Cej acknowledges the Traditional Custodians throughout Australia, in particular the Wurundjeri and Boon Wurrung Peoples whose country she lives and works on, and recognises their continuing connection to land, waters and culture.
+Sovereignty was never ceded.

-CEJ predominantly works in painting, but also across the fields of installation and video art.
-Primarily, her practice explores the relationship between art – and by extension culture – and the natural world.
+Cej’s practice primarily explores the relationship between art – and by extension culture – and the ‘natural’ world.
 Particularly in the Global North, there is a prevailing culture-nature divide; the metabolic rift.
-In a time where our separation from the environment is beginning to collide with humanity’s existence, a paradigm shift is critical.
-While largely tar and concrete, the city is full of life; both human and non-human.
-CEJ’s recent works are an intimate reconnection to her/our eco-surroundings and the mortality, beauty and complexity of this existence.
+In a time where our separation from the environment is colliding with humanity and more-than-human nature’s existence, a paradigm shift is critical.
+Cej’s recent works are an intimate reconnection to her/our eco-surroundings and the mortality, affect and complexity of this existence.

-In 2017, CEJ graduated from the Victorian College of the Arts with First Class Honours.
-She is now studying a Master of Environment, at the University of Melbourne, specialising in the socio-political aspects of the environmental crises.
+In 2017, Cej graduated from the Victorian College of the Arts with First Class Honours.
+She is now studying a Master of Environment, at the University of Melbourne, specialising in environmental humanities.